 You may transport your pet by aircraft in one of three ways, according to the State dot Gov:

-- Your pet is welcome to fly with you (either in-cabin, as accompanied baggage, or as cargo).
+- Your pet is welcome to fly with you (either in-cabin, as accompanied baggage or as cargo).
 Your pet will be charged the appropriate amount.
 Some airlines no longer provide this service, and some nations do not let pets travel in cabins.

 - You can book a separate flight for your pet.
 The freight rate will be applied, which is significantly higher than the extra baggage rate.
 Most airlines, however, no longer allow pet owners to schedule their dogs as cargo directly with the airline.